-Data centers are already consuming about 5% of global energy and if current trends hold, we’ll see the data center’s share of global energy consumption soar to 10% or more in coming years.
+Data centers are already consuming about 5% of global electrical energy and if current trends hold, we may see the data center’s share of global energy consumption increase substantially in coming years.
 Artificial Intelligence / Machine Learning (AI/ML) workloads comprise an ever-growing component of this growing data center energy and computational footprint.
 The researchers at the Institute for Energy Efficiency are attacking fundamental issues in reducing the energy footprints of data center computing, of moving data within and between data centers, and of training and executing AI/ML models.

 Multiple orders of magnitude improvement in Data Center energy efficiency.